wdongcom/deepwiki/README.md

-# HiWiki
+# DeepWiki

 A pure documents showcase, bases on Markdown, coded in PHP.

 ## Installation

-1. Download the latest release of HiWiki.
+1. Download the latest release of DeepWiki.
 2. Unarchive package, go to shell and run `composer update`.
 3. Done.

 ## Quick Start

-1. Make `hiwiki-config/config.json` from the sample.
+1. Make `deepwiki-config/config.json` from the sample.
-2. Write down some Markdown files into `hiwiki-docs/`.
+2. Write down some Markdown files into `deepwiki-docs/`.
 3. Run it in PHP.

 ## URL Rewrite